-The Statement of Accounts was authorised for issue by the Section 151 Officer on 31 July 2024.
+The Statement of Accounts will be authorised for issue by the Section 151 Officer on 10 September 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes will be adjusted in all material respects to reflect the impact of this information.